jiangzhonghui/mercenary/README.md

 Webapp
 ------

-Just launch page `webapp/index.html`
-Or open http://localhost:3000 if you have already started the server.
+Start the server and open http://localhost:3000

 Android App
 -----------